The Envisioning Centre

-The Envisioning Centre is a collaboration between Digital Technology Services (DTS) and Estates to showcase flexible workspaces.
-It aims to demonstrate what a future working environment could look like.
-The intention is to challenge our traditional perception of office space, to give you ideas for how you could be working, and to introduce new technology in a working environment.
+The Envisioning Centre, a collaboration between Digital Technology Services (DTS) and Estates to showcase flexible workspaces, was open in URS building between January and March 2023.
+It aimed to demonstrate what a future working environment could look like.
+The intention was to challenge traditional perception of office space, to give you ideas for how you could be working, and to introduce new technology in a working environment.

 Why have we set this up?

 Through the New Ways of Working (NWoW) Programme, the University has identified a need to move current working methods for staff to a more agile and flexible model in order to create a modern working environment and systems.